 In the testament of Elisabeth Lindén, The University of Gothenburg received a gift of 2.4 million Swedish kronor for medical research.
 The Core Facilities at the Sahlgrenska Academy has been assigned by the vice-chancellor to allocate the scholarship, as it is a platform with the opportunity to support medical research from a broad perspective.

 The scholarship is announced to young researchers working at the Sahlgrenska Academy and should be used for work performed at the platforms within Core Facilities.
-The aim is to acquire knowledge and utilize techniques and services in Bioinformatics, Proteomics, Advanced Microscopy, Cell Culture/Protein Production, Biobank, Genomics or use the Animal Facility (EBM).
+This means that you have the chance to acquire knowledge and utilize the techniques and services that are available at Core Facilities.
+In your application you can choose to use several of our facilities.

 The stipend is not intended to cover costs for purchase of equipment, and costs for material and animals may only compose one third of the applied amount.
 The call and the evaluation of applications are handled by the faculty's Council for Core Facilities.
 A total sum of 250,000 SEK per year will be distributed to a maximum of 5 scholars.
 A researcher can be granted the stipend maximum two times.

 We welcome you to contact each facility manager to discuss the study's design and costs (you can find contact information in the contact box).

 Young researchers active in medical research at the Sahlgrenska Academy.
 This means that doctoral (PhD) students or researchers who have obtained their PhD degree no more than 5 years ago (parental leave excluded) is the target group.

 The application is to be written in English and sent in through the online application form.